asifahmed0021/unsupervised-fake-news-detection/README.md

 methods of fake news detection are supervised, which require an extensive amount of time and labor to build a reliably annotated dataset.<br />
-Here there is an implementation of an unsupervised fake news prediction algorithm which does not require a classified dataset.
+Here there is an implementation of an unsupervised fake news prediction algorithm which does not require a classified dataset.<br />
-<b>btevfscd</b>
+<b>Along with implementing the paper we have also suggested and implemented an improvement which increases the performance of the algorithm by around 8-10% depending on the dataset</b>